 - 7pm – 8.30pm with tea/coffee/chat afterwards

 - Venue: The Carer Centre, 182 Lord Street, Perth (See map at bottom of page).
-Venue kindly provided by Helping Minds and Carers WA.
+Thank you to our friends at Helping Minds and Carers WA for providing the venue.

 - Close to Claisebrook Train Station.
 Free parking on adjoining streets (evening).